Mighty683/arrow-express/README.md

 - `registerController(controller)` - register sub controller in controller
 - `registerControllers(...controllers)` - register multiple sub controllers in controller

+#### Controller handler

+Controller handler can be used to eg: authorize user and get it's context which will be passed to routes.
+Handlers like controllers can be chained.

 ### Route

 Route is used to manage route handling.